Scuba Tours available: Mar. – Oct.

 Scuba diving in La Jolla is available daily.
 Our dive guides lead scuba groups throughout the San Diego underwater marine park.
 Don’t miss the opportunity to experience diving at the La Jolla Cove or the La Jolla shores canyon wall dives.

-* (price includes: guide, all rental equipment, tanks, weights)
+* price includes: guide, use of all scuba rental equipment, tanks, weights)

 Reservations: (619) 758-4040

 Daily our guides in La Jolla to lead excursions scuba diving in the ecological reserve.
 San Diego is home to an amazing variety of interesting life.
 Many consider this protected marine area to be one of the premier west coast dive locations.
 The ocean park stretches over six thousand acres.
 Boasting the breathtaking Cove and Shores sites.
 Scuba participants can experience a variety of submarine landscapes.
 Lush kelp forests, shallow rocky reefs, and deep canyons.

 The Cove Sea Lion Adventure

 Our first scuba dive at the Cove is in the giant kelp followed by a second dive along the sea cliffs near the sea lions.

 San Diego is a world renowned scuba destination.
 During our La Jolla Cove adventures, you will encounter an abundant array of life.
 The protected reserve is quite entertaining even before entering the water.
 The marine park boasts two separate and very distinct diving experiences.
 First is in the magnificent giant kelp.
 This area is a stunning fantasy land teaming with life.
 Famous for the beautiful visual imagery from below the Pacific.
 This trip is a must for all underwater photography enthusiasts.
 Diving along the majestic cliffs lining the shore is usually next.
 This section is a bit shallower.
 Bright orange Garibaldi damselfish are often swimming along the cliff walls.